 Who Was Jacob Lawrence?

-Raised in Harlem, New York, Jacob Lawrence became the most renowned African-American artist of his time.
-Known for producing narrative collections like the Migration Series and War Series, he illustrated the African-American experience using vivid colors set against black and brown figures.
+Jacob Lawrence was one the most renowned African American artist of his time.
+Known for producing narrative collections like the Migration Series and War Series, he illustrated the African American experience using vivid colors set against Black and brown figures.
 He also served as a professor of art at the University of Washington for 15 years.

 'The Migration Series'